wwarthen/RomWBW/Source/Doc/UserGuide.md

  - Overwriting of the ROM drive is not desired.
  - Space is unavailable to hold a full ROMWBW ROM.
- - To mimimize time taken to transfer and flash a full ROM.
+ - To minimize time taken to transfer and flash a full ROM.
  - Configuration changes are only minor and do not impact disk applications.

 The ROMWBW build process generates a system upgrade file along with